rmkelley/rmkelley.github.io/saga.md

 ## Channel Description of Points
 ![07](07channel_description.png)![](07channel_description_legend.png)

-Here is a [link](batch1.md) to the batch procresses section of this work
+Here is a [link](batch1.md) to the batch processes section of this work

 Here is a [link](index.md) to the home page